brendacs/colludia-gatsby/src/content/posts/review/2020-10-02-unbound-worlds-apart-demo-review.markdown

 They are completely different!

-Soli's world—the outside of the portal—looks peaceful, even inviting for an in-game cave.
+Soli's world — the outside of the portal — looks peaceful, even inviting for an in-game cave.
 However, the other world by comparison is more akin to that of the Underworld: pouring over with equally dark and bright shades of red and orange tones, and chockful of unspoken, Lovecraftian horrors just waiting for you on the other side.

 And that's just it.